To view the up-to-date status of all routes, click here.

 About this ferry

-As part of our ongoing commitment to safety, operational guidelines call for regular and frequent safety drills for all crew members on every ship.
+As part of our ongoing commitment to safety, operational guidelines call for regular and frequent safety drills for all crew members on every ferry.

-Over 1,000 drills will be conducted this year to ensure the highest safety standards for BC Ferries’ vessels and crews.
+Over 1,000 drills will be conducted this year to ensure the highest safety standards for our ferries and crews.